codetracker-learning/Q1-project-gitsub/instructions.md

 * EVERY SINGLE PAGE must include a JS loop of some kind
 * All your JS should be written in functions.
 Wherever possible reusable functions.

-**:warning:** DO NOT start coding until an instructor has looked at your github project AND MILESTONES.
+**:warning:** DO NOT start coding until an instructor has looked at your MILESTONES.

 ### Twists
 Your project must include each of the following: